wieden-kennedy/pyrowire/docs/doc_sections/running.rst

 from the root of your project directory.

-This will walk you through logging into your Heroku account, if you haven't already, setting up an app, if you haven't already, and adding Redis as an addon, if you haven't already.
+This will walk you through logging into your Heroku account, if you haven't already, setting up an app, if you haven't already, and adding Redis as an add-on, if you haven't already.
 It will take you all the way to the point where you will just need to add any changes to git, commit, and push to Heroku.

 Deploying to Heroku Manually